 An air pump in basic terms, is a pump mechanism that pushes air through a system.
+Pond calculators make the process of understanding how much air is needed for certain volume of water in your pond.

 Common examples of air pumps are: bicycle pumps, pumps (which you’re most likely interested in) that are utilized for aeration purposes, and gas compressors.
 The pond air pumps are one of the most important in your list of pond supplies!